dopamine-64/LuminaSQL/README.md

 ## Future Updates

+* Reduce overall app size (Drop the PyInstaller Python backend entirely and use Node.js)
 * Support for newer/better AI models as they become available
 * Local model support for fully offline use